lauslim12/intract-social-network/README.md

 TODO:
 * Sanitize input with `htmlspecialchars` and `filter_var()` after `strip_tags()` in register and login handler.
-* Add prepared statements to the User class.
+* Add prepared statements to the User and Post class, also change to OOP!
+* Tidy up the SQL and the bound parameters.
 * Google RECAPTCHA with Composer
 * Messaging System
 * IBM Cloud Native Applications (IBM Watson Assistant or IBM Natural Lang.
 Understanding)